OUR COMMITMENT TO YOU

 We will make every effort to give customers a refreshments (not including alcohol) appropriate to the circumstances, location and duration of the delay.

 Where a delay or cancellation of a Hull Trains service means that you have missed the last connection of the day or that you will not reach your destination at a reasonable time, we will either arrange for transport back to where you started your journey (and then allow you to travel the next day) or to your destination.
-If this is not possible, we will provide overnight accommodation so that you can travel the next day.
+If this is not possible, we will advise you and provide overnight accommodation, or you may arrange this and claim the cost back from us so that you can travel the next day.
 We will not pay for accommodation which has not been authorised by ourselves.
-If you decide not to travel as a result of a delay or cancellation of your service, and if we sold you the ticket, we will give you a full refund; otherwise, you should seek a refund from the point of purchase (unless this is the return portion of your ticket, in which case we will refund this).
+If you decide not to travel as a result of a delay or cancellation of your service or you abandon you journey and return to your origin station, and if we sold you the ticket, we will give you a full refund.
+Otherwise, you should seek a refund from the point of purchase (unless this is the return portion of your ticket, in which case we will refund this).

 For delays to our services we will make the following compensation available to customers: